rhyslwells/Data-Archive/content/standardised/Pandas join vs merge.md

 ---
-aliases:
+aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [cleaning, transformation]
-  - cleaning
-  - transformation
 ---
 In pandas, both `.join()` and `pd.merge()` are used to combine DataFrames, but they differ in **syntax**, **defaults**, and **use cases**.